COMP SCI 7098 - Master of Computing & Innovation Project

 - Assessment must maintain academic standards.

 Assessment SummaryAssessment for this course is based on your project.
 There is no examination for this course.
-The project work for this course is in four components:- Oral Presentations 30%- Written Documents, worth 30%- Software Milestones 30%- Online Project management activity, worth 10%
+The project work for this course is in four components:- Presentations (oral, poster or demo) 30%- Written Documents, worth 30%- Software Milestones 30%- Online Project management activity, worth 10%

 Assessment Related RequirementsTo pass, you must obtain a passing mark overall and achieve at least 40% for the final report.
 If your mark for this component is less than 40%, your overall mark will be capped at 44F.